 So whether you should persist a FHIR repository comes down to your specific needs.
 It makes a compelling case for implementors (i.e. FHIR's target audience) building components of an EHR, but to underpin the entire health record itself?
 That is an order of magnitude more difficult.

 Coming full circle to the Clinican's On FHIR event, it managed to focus my mind on what FHIR can and cannot do.
 If I were to be critical, I believe that the message (no pun intended) got lost during the day as the agenda tried to skirt around the technical nature of the technology.
-Some of this stuff is hard to understand as it is inherently technical, and the clinical audience genuinely got confused at points as the end point of what we were creating seemed vague.
+Some of this stuff is hard to understand as it is inherently technical, and the clinical audience genuinely got confused at several points as the objective of what we were creating seemed vague.
 But the message does need to get through to ensure that the hype cycle phase of "unrealistic expectations" does not continue and we can crack on with letting FHIR help us with the technical interoperability challenges it was built for.